Gabriel Magalhães: Personal life

 In September 2021, Gabriel announced his engagement to his partner Gabrielle Figueiredo, and the couple got married in June 2023.
 Their daughter was born in March 2022, who they named Maya.
 Magalhães is also cousin of the professional footballer Denner.

+A native of São Paulo, Gabriel is a declared supporter of Corinthians, despite having started his professional career at Avaí.
+He frequently attends matches at the Arena Corinthians during his off-season holidays in Brazil, often being spotted by fans in the stands.
+Gabriel has publicly expressed his desire to play for the club in the future, stating in interviews that representing Corinthians is a professional ambition and a childhood dream.